 Setting outlet conditions for the Navier-Stokes equations is not a trivial task.
-Some practical guidelines can be found in the section "Selecting Boundary Conditions" on page 44.
 A general rule of thumb, however, is that if there is something interesting happening at an outflow boundary, extend the computational domain to include this phenomenon.

 Velocity